the1lab/1lab/src/Cat/Enriched/Functor/Compose.lagda.md

 ```
 -->

-# Functoriality of Enriched functor composition
+# Functoriality of enriched functor composition

+As in the non-enriched case, composition of $\cV$-[[enriched functors]]
+is itself functorial.

 ```agda
 module _